raul23/equifax-data-breach/README.rst

    cyberattacks against the US and allies (e.g. the `2015 massive breach at the U.S. Office of Personnel Management`_).

-4. Since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the quality of the evidence in the `indictment`_ can be very poor.
+In conclusion, since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the quality of any evidence in the `indictment`_ can be very subpar.
 The case will likely not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.

 Thus, the DOJ is not incentivized to gather solid evidence that could link the four alleged PLA members to the Equifax data breach:

   Officials acknowledged they were unlikely to face prosecution in a U.S. courtroom.
 [V]_

 Reading the many mainstream news articles (even outside the USA like UK and Canada), you get the feeling that everyone just went along with the narrative of